Collision-induced dissociation: Fourier transform ion cyclotron resonance

 Ions trapped in the ICR cell can be excited by applying pulsed electric fields at their resonant frequency to increase their kinetic energy.
 The duration and amplitude of the pulse determines the ion kinetic energy.
 Because a collision gas present at low pressure requires a long time for excited ions to collide with neutral molecules, a pulsed valve can be used to introduce a short burst of collision gas.
 Trapped fragment ions or their ion-molecule reaction products can be re-excited for multistage mass spectrometry (MSn).
 If the excitation is not applied on the resonant frequency, but at a slightly off-resonant frequency, the ions will alternately be excited and de-excited, permitting multiple collisions at low collision energy.
 Sustained off-resonance irradiation collision-induced dissociation (SORI-CID) is a CID technique used in Fourier transform ion cyclotron resonance mass spectrometry which involves accelerating the ions in cyclotron motion (in a circle inside of an ion trap) in the presence of a collision gas.

-Higher-energy C-trap dissociation
+Higher-energy collisional dissociation

-Higher-energy C-trap dissociation (HCD) is a CID technique specific to the orbitrap mass spectrometer in which fragmentation takes place external to the trap.
+Higher-energy collisional dissociation (HCD) is a CID technique specific to the orbitrap mass spectrometer in which fragmentation takes place external to the trap.
 HCD was formerly known as higher-energy C-trap dissociation.
 In HCD, the ions pass through the C-trap and into the HCD cell, an added multipole collision cell, where dissociation takes place.
 The ions are then returned to the C-trap before injection into the orbitrap for mass analysis.
 HCD does not suffer from the low mass cutoff of resonant-excitation (CID) and therefore is useful for isobaric tag–based quantification as reporter ions can be observed.
 Despite the name, the collision energy of HCD is typically in the regime of low energy collision induced dissociation (less than 100 eV).